-If you have purchased the metering upgrade, pressing the F3 function key or "F3 - Information" on the screen while the test is running will bring up the metering screen (see Figure 25).
-Here you can monitor the voltage, current, load applied to the source,
+If you have purchased the metering upgrade, pressing the F3 function key or "F3 - Information" on the screen while the test is running will bring up the metering screen (see Figure 26).
+Here you can monitor the voltage, current, load applied to the source, and the frequency of the electricity.
+This screen also displays the temperatures registered by the load bank's three sensors.

-Figure 26 Alarm History
+Figure 25 Alarm History